Our process

 Sometimes the owners take the cats back, but after some time it just sadly doesn't work out.
 Lives change and evolve, people may have new children, new pets and sometimes it just can't work.

 Where a cat is not approachable, we often have to set a trap before we are able to scan for a microchip.
-Setting a trap for a cat is not an easy endeavour - you can only trap a cat once.
-Therefore, prior to setting a trap, we have to be able to fully commit bringing this cat into our care on the assumption that it isn't chipped or owned.
+Setting a trap for a cat is not an easy endeavor - you can only trap a cat once.
+Therefore, prior to setting a trap, we have to be able to fully commit to bringing this cat into our care on the assumption that it isn't chipped or owned.
 If we set traps and do not have a space for it, we would have to let it go.
 It is unlikely that we would then be able to trap that cat again.

 We also have to constantly weigh-up the necessity for each cat coming into our care.
 Our waiting list is often quite long, and unfortunately we have to triage.
 The most badly injured cats move to the top of the waiting list, meaning uninjured cats have to wait longer.
 Cats with minor ailments also have to move below cats with major injuries.
 This is not an easy decision to make, but we don't have endless space and resource.